seed-run/homepage/_docs/issues-and-alerts.md

 ![Enable issues with exclusive flag](/assets/docs/issues-and-alerts/enable-issues-with-exclusive-flag.png)

 This setting tells Seed to remove any existing subscriptions before enabling Issues.
+You can also optionally select a stage that you want to enable it for.
+This will allow you to try out Issues without having to remove the existing subscriptions from your production environment.

 If you are looking for a way to setup Issues while still keeping your existing subscriptions, [get in touch with us](mailto:{{ site.email }}).